 A series of 10 weekly meetings including participation of methodology developers, advisors and stakeholders, were held to explore the edges of the inclusion criteria, and informed the final criteria for NCT as well as launch parameters.
 In addition to these weekly meetings, a large number of interactions were held synchronously and asynchronously via documents, chats and video calls, to incorporate feedback from various actors to create an inclusion criteria that would best serve the on-chain carbon market.

-The NCT inclusion criteria (at launch) should align with the list of methodologies that is already accepted by the Toucan Meta-Registry, but only include nature-based methodologies from the Verra Registry.
+The NCT inclusion criteria (at launch) should align with the list of methodologies that is already accepted by the Open Climate Registry, but only include nature-based methodologies from the Verra Registry.

 - 1.✅ Included Methods: